 Ingredients

-- 2 Tbs pumpkin puree (not pumpkin pie filling)
+- 2 Tbs pure pumpkin puree (not pumpkin pie filling)

-- 2 tsp almond butter or other mild nut butter such as cashew
+- 2 teaspoon almond butter or other mild nut butter such as cashew

 Toppings: